How to calculate ABC analysis – a working example

 From ABC classification calculations in Excel to automation systems

-ABC classification is a simple framework that allows you to prioritise what to stock to focus on and how to manage your time.
+ABC classification is a simple framework that allows you to prioritise what stock to focus on and how to manage your time.
 However, the model does have its drawbacks.

 Ein roter Hintergrund mit Holzblöcken, die mit A, B und C gekennzeichnet sind.
 Das A ist in Rot mit einem roten Rand, das B ist in Gelb mit einem gelben Rand und das C ist in Blau mit einem blauen Rand ABC-Analyse ABC XYZ